Understanding Sixth-Degree Burns

 If a victim of a sixth-degree burn did survive, it is likely he or she would need the same type of treatment as a survivor of a fifth-degree burn.
 While skin grafts are a common treatment for many burns, the extensive damage of severe burns makes grafting an ineffective process.
 Amputation is necessary, as the damaged area cannot naturally recover.

 Like fifth-degree burns, sixth-degree burns rarely occur, and the high mortality rate means that many people are unaware that these types of injuries even exist.
 However, they do happen – and with fatal consequences.

-If you lost a loved on to sixth-degree burn injury, or sustained a sixth-degree burn injury yourself, the burn injury attorneys at Begam Marks & Traulsen, P.A. are here to help.
+If you lost a loved on to sixth-degree burn injury, or sustained a sixth-degree burn injury yourself due to another’s negligence or defective product, the Phoenix burn injury attorneys at Begam Marks & Traulsen, P.A. are here to help.
 Schedule your free initial consultation today.

 For additional information regarding the varying degrees of burns, please visit the following pages: first-degree burns, second-degree burns, third-degree burns, fourth-degree burns, and fifth-degree burns.
 For information on other burn types, please visit our practice area page.